March 6, 2014

 Latest from Inside Mortgage Finance

-Total primary mortgage insurance fell by 2.5% from the previous quarter according to estimates from Inside Mortgage Finance
+Total conventional-conforming mortgage production fell by 38.6% from the previous quarter according to estimates from Inside Mortgage Finance

 Latest Mortgage Data

 Fannie Mae and Freddie Mac last year wrapped up most of the massive amount of repurchase demands they made on legacy loans originated before 2008, but the government-sponsored enterprises are looking more closely at new production and, increasingly, servicer performance.
 Together, Fannie and Freddie reported a total of $37.87 billion in mortgage repurchases and other settlements of buyback claims, which typically means ...
 [Includes one data chart]

 Higher guaranty fees and improving housing markets propelled Fannie Mae and Freddie Mac to banner profits during the fourth quarter of 2013 and for the year as whole.
 The two GSEs reported a combined 2013 net income of $133 billion, helped by significant nonrecurring items related to deferred tax allowance valuation reversals, private-label residential mortgage-backed security lawsuit settlements, increased representation and warranty settlements, and sizeable decreases in loan-loss reserves.